 It is just as unlikely that the average person will develop a good mind doing nothing about it, as that he will develop a heroic body.
-One of the old philosophers pointed out that those born in ancient Greece of families of wrestlers and gladiators naturally developed good bodies; for those who made physical strength their profession became strong, and it was quite unnecessary for them to perform certain specialized exercises to keep up their natural muscular development.
+One of the old philosophers pointed out that those born in ancient Greece of families of wrestlers and gladiators naturally developed good bodies; for those who made physical This was the beginning of the Greek strength their profession became strong, and it was quite unnecessary for them to perform certain specialized exercises to keep up their natural muscular development.
 In like way, those who selected philosophy or wisdom as their profession, devoted their lives to it, gained from this specialization a natural facility in mental matters, without any special discipline.